NSW Combined High Schools Sports Association Handbook

 (vi) Each team shall provide either a "marker" or "referee" alternatively for each rubber.
 The home team shall provide the referee for the first rubber and the visiting team the marker.

 (vii) The correct attire will be white or light pastel coloured clothing with white soled sandshoes.

 (h) "Laws of the game"

-The matches shall be conducted under the "Laws of the Game of Squash Rackets" as set forth by New South Wales Squash Ltd.
+The matches shall be conducted under the "Laws of the Game of Squash Rackets" as set forth by NSW Squash Ltd.

 Students participating in the state-wide matches must wear approved protective eyewear as stated in these rules.

 Refer NSWCHSSA Handbook State Championships –

 (i) Association section